TomPrograms/dragon/Readme.md

 - 🔧 Object-oriented programming - full object system with classes, methods, states and inheritance.
 - ⚙️ Simple data structures included - strings, numbers, lists and dictionaries.
 - 🧠 Great control flow - if and else, while and for statements all included.
-- 🤖 Turing Complete - All features needed to build a complete turing machine.
+- 🤖 Turing Complete - all features needed to build a complete turing machine.

 <!--
 ## Installation and Usage